Subtitle

 Learn more about our Music - Composition, BM degree program

 Born in Banciao, Taiwan, Dr. Hsu is an active composer of contemporary concert music.
 Dr. Hsu has been interested in deriving inspirations from different materials, such as poems, myths, and images.
 Dr. Hsu received her Bachelor of Music from the Curtis Institute of Music, Master's degree and Artist Diploma from Yale University and Ph.D. at Duke University.
-Her orchestral works have been performed by the London Sinfonietta, the Detroit, the San Francisco, the Spokane, the Toledo Symphony Orchestras, the Nashville Symphony, the American Composers Orchestra, and the Cabrillo Festival Orchestra.
-In her teaching, Dr. Hsu constantly shares her research with her students and incorporates a diversity of music in course contents.
+Her orchestral works have been performed by the London Sinfonietta, the Detroit, Nashville, San Francisco, Spokane, Toledo Symphony Orchestras, and many more.
+In her teaching, she constantly shares her research with her students and incorporates a diversity of music in course contents.

 Page Family